 Super Easy DIY Zero Waste Swaps For The Home

 I grew up hating the smell of vinegar.
 My father had a bottle that he loved to keep in the bathroom to wipe down the cabinets and bathtub every week or so.
 The smell would linger for days and it hurt my little nostrils.
 Later, when I was much older, I was hesitant to ever use vinegar as a cleaning solution.

 That is until I found the infusion method.
 Here is how it works: Fill a large glass jar with a tight seal about 85% full (I love this size here) with white distilled vinegar.
 Peel 2 large lemons and toss the peels into the jar.
 Grab a handful of fresh rosemary and toss that in next.
 Feel free to add in extra citrus peels (orange/lime) and herbs (lavender is heavenly) and then tightly seal.
 Let sit in your pantry or a cool/dark place for 6 weeks.

 Voila, Infused Vinegar!

-Take a spray bottle (I love these) and fill half way with the strained infused vinegar and half distilled water.
+Take a spray bottle (I love these) and fill it halfway with the strained-infused vinegar and half-distilled water.
 If you wish, you can also add some 60-70% proof alcohol (like rubbing alcohol) as well for the disinfectant power.
 Shake and use as you would a general cleaner.
 I love to use the vinegar and water mixture for cleaning windows, the kitchen, floors, and the like.